TECHTechnology Tips

 1) Physical Location

-different approach.
-If you are using the data center for storage or cloud access, make sure the
+a different approach.
+If you use the data centre for storage or cloud access, ensure the

 facility is close to your office.